SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 15 November, 2025
+### 📅 Sunday, 16 November, 2025
 ------
 ### Events
 ------
-Here are a few notable events in U.S. history that occurred on November 15:
+Here are some significant events that have occurred on November 16 in the USA:

-- **1917**: Navy veterans commemorate the construction of Completion of the http://en.wikiwix.com/?lang=en&action=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FSanDiegoNavalStation Newport Plaza.
+- **1914**: The Durand Line, serving as the border between Afghanistan and Pakistan, was drawn to include several semi-autonomous tribes within Afghanistan, influencing several later conflicts.

-- **1920**: The American Experiment begins expansion into the day of policing & Car matches.
-Several cities double-police
+- **1945**: The United Nations Educational, Scientific and Cultural Organization (UNESCO) was adopted during a meeting in London, with the intent to promote peace and security through international collaboration in education, science, and culture.

 ### Positive Qoute
 ------
-"✨ Embrace the magic within you and let your light shine! 🌟💖"
+"Chase your dreams with all your heart, and they'll light up your path! ✨💖🚀"